ericspod/PiProjects/thermalcamera/README.md

        sudo pip3 install numpy --upgrade
        sudo apt-get install libatlas-base-dev

- * Step 2: Follow the instructions for installing the library for the AMG88xx at https://github.com/adafruit/Adafruit_AMG88xx
+ * Step 2: Follow the instructions for installing the library for the AMG88xx: https://github.com/adafruit/Adafruit_AMG88xx

  * Step 3: Follow the instructions for installing the library for the PiTFT: https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/easy-install-2

    The alternative if this doesn't work is the older script `adafruit-pitft-helper2.sh` found at https://github.com/adafruit/Adafruit-PiTFT-Helper

+ * Step 4: Follow the instructions for installing the library for the GPIO interface: https://github.com/adafruit/Adafruit_Python_GPIO